McGrapefruit/pink-quanta/content/SPACE/Obsidian/Why I use Obsidian.md

     - Nextcloud
     - GoogleDocs

-I tried out nearly all PKM software on the market, till I found obsidian in 2021 and I never looked back.
+I tried out nearly all PM software on the market, till I found obsidian in 2021 and I never looked back.
 It gives thoughts and creativity a space to evolve, while at the same time documenting the status quo as well as the results of your work.

 ## Why Obsidian is superior to other note-apps/software